 What is an Electric Mandolin?

-The electric mandolin is a musical instrument inspired the acoustic mandolin.
+The electric mandolin is a musical instrument inspired by the acoustic mandolin.
 Despite being played and tuned like an acoustic mandolin, the instrument is amplified in a manner more akin to that of an electric guitar.
 A specially designed pickup on an electric mandolin converts the vibrations of the strings into electrical audio signals.
 Plucking or strumming the strings with fingers is how electric mandolins are played.
 Western swing, jazz, blues, and country music are among the genres that feature these instruments.

 Electric mandolins come in a variety of styles.
 Four-string, five-string, and eight-string versions of these instruments are available.
 The eight-string electric mandolin is probably the most popular model.
 Electric mandolins with a solid body are also popular, as are semi-acoustic and acoustic mandolins.